ldpercy/year-clock/task/readme.md

 Job reminders to wrap into other tasks.

+* Option to have month-day rings always show 31 days, but have placeholders for non-functional days.
+Should reduce visual jarring when crossing months.
 * Start looking into tools like linters
 * Add license
 * Find out if form `select` size can be controlled with css
 * Investigate replacing/augmenting label rotation transforms with pure css - eg left and right can probably be applied just with css after the radial transform
-* Possibly combine sector and label methods into unified 'ring' (or similar) method
-* See if a debounce of some sort is needed for Chromium's drawing glitchiness
 * Add another test mode to check for exceptions - something that would have caught the season-circle bug
 * Get the wireframe background to switch on the grid properly - prob need to draw separately
 * Improve the naming conventions for sector and general clock labels - it's a bit confusing right now
 * Look into utilising some webservices for tasks like l10n
 * Consider reorgansing the global scripts (maths, date etc) into service objects with some autowiring
-* Build a 180 degree year clock to force the point about split-season display -> fire warning theme
+* Build a 180 degree year clock to force the point about split-season display -> 'fire danger' theme
 * Revisit vintage theme lens and hand length
 * Remove radians calcs from other date arrays in `date.js` (had already done some)
-* Do something with the footer
+* Do something with the footer - eg combine it with the form
 * Add option to hide the form
 * Fonts - find some web-safe ones or figure out serving
 * Rename hands to pointers